ZivoMartin/AVANCEMENT-PROJET-STAGE/criteres.md

     * how : we click on a combo box, then we select the first possible value, then the second.
     * why : like the hover menues, the combo box are difficult to detect for the recorder.
 So it's worth testing them..

+* The scroll
+    * how : we go to a website with a scroll bar, then use the mouse wheel to scroll.
+    * why : moving around a website with the mouse wheel is a very popular action, so it's worth testing it out

 ## KeyBoard

 ### Atomic event